citadelict/devops-project/load balancer with apache/LBwithapache.md

 # Setting Up an Apache Load Balancer on AWS with Ubuntu 24.04

-This guide will walk you through the process of setting up an Apache load balancer on a new EC2 instance running Ubuntu 24.04 to distribute traffic between your two web servers.
-We assume you already have a 2-tier architecture running on AWS.
+This documentation will guide you through the process of how i was able to setup an Apache load balancer on a new EC2 instance running Ubuntu 24.04 to distribute traffic between my two web servers.
+In the previous documentation , i already configured the 3 tier architecture with 2 webservers

 ## Prerequisites

 - AWS account
-- Existing 2-tier architecture with two web servers
+- Existing 3-tier architecture with two web servers
 - Apache installed on both web servers
 - EC2 instance for the load balancer